Sastik/Basic_LINUX_Tutorial_Document/README.md

          root , regular , service,

  1. The root user Account:

   This is main user account  in linux system.

-    It is  automatically created during the installation.
+ 🔗It is  automatically created during the installation.

-    It has the highest privilege in system
+ 🔗It has the highest privilege in system

-    It can do any administrative work and can access any service .
+ 🔗It can do any administrative work and can access any service .

-    It should not be used for routin activities
+ 🔗It should not be used for routin activities

-    It cannot be deleted.
+ 🔗It cannot be deleted.
 But if require it can be disabled

  2. the regular user account:

-This is the normal user account during the installation,  one regular user account is created.
+🔗This is the normal user account during the installation,  one regular user account is created.

-After the installation we can creat as many regular user account as we need .
+🔗After the installation we can creat as many regular user account as we need .

-This  account has moderate privilege .
+🔗This  account has moderate privilege .

-This account is intended for roùtin works it can access only those file and services for whiche it is authorized.
+🔗This account is intended for roùtin works it can access only those file and services for whiche it is authorized.
 As per requirement it can disable or deleted

  3.The service account:

-Service account are created by installation packages when they are installed these account are used by Service  to run processes and execute functions
+🔗Service account are created by installation packages when they are installed these account are used by Service  to run processes and execute functions

 🟢  groups :

-User  can be listed  in different groups.
+🔗User  can be listed  in different groups.
 Group allow us to set permissions on the group level  instead of setting the permissions  on individual  level